Healthy Makeovers for Your Thanksgiving Leftovers

 What are you going to do with the insane amount of delicious, calorie-bomb Thanksgiving leftovers sitting in your fridge?
 Eat them, of course -- but only after giving each dish one of these easy, healthy upgrades

-"Between the antioxidants from the yams, omega-3s from the flaxseed, and vitamin D from your skim milk, this is a pretty healthy smoothie," says Dubost.
+"Between the antioxidants from the yams, omega-3s from the flaxseed and vitamin D from the skim milk, this is a pretty healthy smoothie," says Dubost.
 For extra, seasonal flavor, Dubost says to sprinkle in some cinnamon and nutmeg, which will also boost the antioxidant content.